schoeberl/cae-lab/finasgmt/README.md

 if you can do the real thing, a hardware implementation of the RISC-V.
 Yes, you can!
 A hardware implementation counts as well as a possible simulation of a RISC-V.
 However, be aware that this is more work than a simple ISA simulator.
-I (Martin) can give you some help, but the TA probably not.
+The teacher(s) can give you some help, but the TA probably not.
 You are more on your own.

 Start with a single-cycle implementation, which is itself a valid instruction set simulator.